gmlewis/bible-codes/TheLittleBook.md

 You will experience great famine, great war, great destruction.
 The red armies will pursue, torment, and destroy many of you; and it will come to pass that you will be surrounded by dangers and destruction.
 He who is not taken captive into torment and eventual death will fall by the sword; he who does not fall by the sword will meet the wild beasts, who will kill many; he who does not perish by the wild beasts will succumb to famine, and the ways of death shall be multiplied on the land.
 Great tribulation, calamity, destruction will come to you instantly, and mighty waves of the sea will come upon your nation.
 A mighty nation shall you never be again, yet a remnant will still be saved.
 Whosoever calls on the name of the Lord shall be saved, but he who loves his life to the end will have his part in the lake of fire, and you will share in Satan’s torment and punishment because you have held to his dying world to your last stubborn breath, and you will certainly perish with this dying world.
 Turn to me while there is still yet time so that I may save you and your families from the coming calamity.
 Just as a multitude received salvation on the day of Pentecost many years ago in the first few minutes of this age, so too shall a multitude be saved in the last few minutes of this age, and my invitation still stands for a very short time longer.
 The evil that is coming will not respect women or children or the elderly or the infirm.
 No, that evil will consume all it can into great perdition and agony.
 Run to me while there is still yet time, as the clock is almost ready to stop, and there will be time no more.
 Satan will be cast into the earth shortly, and his kingdom will be unleashed to the fullest on your world, and he has great wrath because he knows he has but a short time.
 Turn to me while you still can to escape the coming evil.
-I am the Lord of Lords and King of Kings.
+I am the Lord of Lords and King of Kings.
-I am he that walks amongst the seven lampstands and commands the seven angels of the seven churches.
+I am he that walks amongst the seven lampstands and commands the seven angels of the seven churches.
-I am he that commands the armies of heaven, as my Father has put their command in my hands.
+I am he that commands the armies of heaven, as my Father has put their command in my hands.
-I am the Word made flesh who dwelt among you.
+I am the Word made flesh who dwelt among you.
-I am the root of Jesse, and my kingdom has no end.
+I am the root of Jesse, and my kingdom has no end.
-I am the son of God come in the flesh to atone for the sins of all, if only all would accept.
+I am the son of God come in the flesh to atone for the sins of all, if only all would accept.
 Those who have accepted my grace and have been faithful will rule with me in my kingdom and partake of my throne, as I have made you kings and priests before our God.
 There is great reward for you treasured in the heavens; only stand firm and faithful just a few minutes more.

 175